 In the Balearic Islands, to date, the following nesting events have been detected:

-DATE | ISLAND | LOCATION | EVENT |
+DATE | ISLAND | PLACE | EVENT |

 03/06/2015 | Ibiza | Port de Ses Caletes | Female attempting to nest |